erhanbaris/smartcalc/readme.md

 data decimal             |   10
 ```

-### Length Conversion
+### Length and Weight Conversion
 Metric and Imperial units(some of them) conversion supports.
+You can convert one to other type easily.

 ```
 1 m to mm                | 1,000 Millimeter
 1 yard to inch           |    36 Inch
+100 yard to mile         |     0.06 Mile
+1 Stone to kg            |     6.35 Kilogram
+10 pound to ounce        |   160 Ounce
 ```

 ### Variable definition